MyStarInYourSky/openshift-cachet/README.md

 Cachet for OpenShift automatically downloads the latest version of Cachet 2.x and installs it in a PHP-FPM based setup.

-There are older versions of Cachet avaliable for installation in the other branches if necessary.

 ## How to install
 To install, just click the OpenShift button above.